gsdias/privilee/README.md

 ### Real project

 To find more about the way I code you can find in the repo https://github.com/gsdias/gsdias-cms my own CMS where I built using extensive OOP and in a way that you can easily extend for each client.
 I can go through the CMS to explain better the way it was created

+### Troubleshooting

+If you find any problem running side by side PHP and React the idea is to use / for the app and /api for the api itself.